cabooster/DeepCAD-RT/README.md

 ### Test

 Run the **script.py** to start the test process.
-A pre-trained model has been uploaded to *./pth/ModelForPytorch*.
+A pre-trained model of our dataset has been uploaded to *./pth/ModelForPytorch*.
 Parameters saved in the .yaml file will be automatically loaded.
 Test results will be be automatically saved in *./results/*
 ```
 $ source activate deepcad
 $ python script.py test